furahadamien/GoogleCloud-spot-instance-Manager/SPOT1.md

 The key aspect of Preemptible instance is that the virtual machine used are those that are deemed to be surplus to requirements by Google Cloud. this means that, as soon as they are deemed required they can be terminated and our jobs evicted.
 Given that we are only give a 30 second eviction notice, there is need for a fault-tolerance mechnism that ensures that any running jobs and stored states are not lost andd dcan be migrated to health machines without increasing the cost of execution.

 #### Continous checkpointing ####
 To guarantee Quality of Service (QoS) requirements, cloud services need to reduce fault occurrences by implementing fault tolerance mechanisms.
 Checkpointing is a widely adopted fault tolerance mechanism.
 However to maintain collective checkpointing on Preempt-able VMs, requires checkpointing for minimized time intervals.
 However, cloud job execution is highly sensitive to the impact of checkpointing/restart cost.
 The probability of preemption on Google cloud varies between 5\% to 15\% per day per job.
-We recommend a technique proposed in $^{10}$ to dynamically tune an equidistant checkpointing mechanism at runtime to adapt to possible changes in preemption probability.
+We recommend a technique proposed in<sup>10</sup> to dynamically tune an equidistant checkpointing mechanism at runtime to adapt to possible changes in preemption probability.
-The authors proposed that an optimal number (x*) of checkpointing intervals to minimize a task expected wall clock time $T_e$ when we set equidistant checkpoints given by:
+The authors proposed that an optimal number (x*) of checkpointing intervals to minimize a task expected wall clock time T_e when we set equidistant checkpoints given by:

     \sqrt{\frac{T_e\cdot E \big(Y\big)}{2C}}

-$T_e$ is the total execution time in absence of fault tolerance schemes and failures E(Y) is the expected number of failures for a task which can be estimated from statistics based on historical data and C is the checkpointing cost.
+T_e is the total execution time in absence of fault tolerance schemes and failures E(Y) is the expected number of failures for a task which can be estimated from statistics based on historical data and C is the checkpointing cost.

 #### Virtual Machine replication ####
 Further, we can support asynchronous replication of virtual machines as proposed by REMUS<sup>11</sup>.
 In detail, we maintain a back-up instance that maintains a snapshot of the active instance.
 The active instance is periodically stopped, a copy of dirty pages is performed and afterwards resumed before the copied dirty pages are transferred to the back up instance